Ali-chakaroun/ISEP-LivingDocumentation/README.md

 documentation and diagrams from source code so that documentation is always up-to-date.

 ## State of the project

-As February 2024, this project is linked to a student assignment originating from the University of Twente and Info Support.
+As of February 2024, this project is linked to a student assignment originating from the University of Twente and Info Support.
 The aim of the project is to make the [Living Documentation][ldoc] project capable to handle multilingual projects.
 One aspect of this is to make Living Documentation available for the Java environment; which is the purpose of this repository.

-Within the aspect of making Living Documentation available for the Java environment, two features can be identified (which are copied from [Living Documentation][ldoc] description):

-* [**Analyzer**](#analyzer): A tool to analyze Java projects.
-* [**Libraries**](#support-libraries): Assists in generating applications that can create plain text files such as MarkDown, AsciiDoc, PlantUML, Mermaid, and more.
+This includes:
+- Java Analyzer
+- Maven and Gradle plugin to execute the analyzer
+- A general support library (the project reader)
+- Sample renderers illustrating how Living Documentation can be used

 > **Note:** at the moment of writing (February 2024), the student project is coming to an end.
 > It is expected that the repository will be moved at some time.
 When this happens, this repository will refer to the new one.